-Transactions with key management personnel of the entity
+Transactions with key management personnel of PODA

 The transactions with key management personnel constitute employee benefit costs and remuneration for the execution of the service of the Board, including related social security and health insurance costs.
-The key management personnel are represented by the Board of directors and executive management of the Company.
-The total of such costs for the year ended 31 December 2022 amounted to 18,155 TCZK (31 December 2021: 14,473 TCZK).
+The key management personnel are represented by the Board of directors and executive management of PODA.
+The total of such costs for the year ended 31 December 2023 amounted to 17,159 TCZK (31 December 2022: 18,155 TCZK).
 The compensation of key management personnel is also disclosed in note 6.

-All transactions of the Company with its related parties were concluded under standard commercial terms and conditions at arm's length.
+All transactions of the Group with its related parties were concluded under standard commercial terms and conditions at arm's length.

-23. Subsequent events
+23. SUBSEQUENT EVENTS